TomLXXVI/python-hvac/docs/examples/heating_load_calc/example_01/info.md

 ### 4. Create the Building
 We will encapsulate the creation of the building inside a class called `House`.
-The following grand steps must be taken:
+The following grand steps need to be taken:

 1. In the `__init__`-method we load the construction assemblies by instantiating class `ConstructionAssemblies` and referring it to an instance